Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation: Killing equation

 \begin{thm} Consider a non-degenerate FLRW spacetime $(M,g)$, $M = I\times F$, as introduced at the top of Section~\ref{sec:flrw}, which spatially has the structure of an $m$-dimensional constant curvature space $(F,g^F)$, with sectional curvature $\alpha$.
 The full compatibility complex $K_i$ for the Killing operator $K_0 = K$~\eqref{eq:flrw-killing} is given by

-where the operator $H_J$ is defined in~\eqref{eq:flrw-HJ}, $\del_t$ and $\tnabla$ are the covariant derivatives pulled back along the product structure $t\colon I\times F \to I$ and $I\times F \to F$, while $\tC_i$ are the operators from the Calabi complex associated to the constant curvature space $(M,g^F)$, as introduced in Section~\ref{sec:cc}. \end{thm}
+where the operator $H_J$ is defined in~\eqref{eq:flrw-HJ}, $\del_t$ and $\tnabla$ are the covariant derivatives pulled back along the product structure $t\colon I\times F \to I$ and $I\times F \to F$, while $\tC_i$ are the operators from the Calabi complex associated to the constant curvature space $(M,g^F)$, as introduced in Section~\ref{sec:cc}.
+(See Appendix~\ref{sec:flrw-notation} for a more complete summary of the notation.) \end{thm}

 \begin{proof} The argument given around diagram~\eqref{eq:flrw-calabi} shows that its top line constitutes a full compatibility complex, which coincides with the bottom line of the diagram obtained by gluing (from left to right) the diagrams~\eqref{eq:flrw-lift1}, \eqref{eq:flrw-lift2} and \eqref{eq:flrw-lift3}, which are continued by identifying the top and bottom rows.
 From the preceding discussion in the current section, it is clear that each pair of consecutive squares in this glued diagram satisfies the hypotheses of Lemma~\ref{lem:compat-sufficient}.
 Thus, the top line of this glued diagram is itself a full compatibility complex, but that complex consists precisely of the operators $K_i$ in~\eqref{eq:flrw-complex}. \end{proof}